Vanlightly/RabbitTestTool/benchmark/README.md

 - latency
 - stress

+These are labels only, used as a reminder when interpreting the results later.

 In general, latency tests do not make brokers reach 100% capacity, they are rate limited to avoid that.
-Throughput tests are not generally rate limited as they are designed to test the maximum throughput possible for a given configuration.
+Throughput tests may have high rate limits or not rate limited at all as they are designed to test the maximum throughput possible for a given configuration.
 Stress tests place more load on a broker than it can handle.

 Each topology has two main components:

-- list of virtual hosts which describes the initial state (exchanges, queues etc)
+- list of topology groups which describe the initial state (exchanges, queues etc)
 - the dimensions

+Each topology group is a self contained topology of publishers, exchanges, queues and consumers.
+You add add many groups and scale out each group by either making the groups larger or creating many copies of a group.

 You can also supply a JSON file with a list of policies to be applied.